England | Scotland | Wales | Northern Ireland | Ireland

 (Please bear in mind that the NHS App & our online services are two separate services).

-If you do come in person to the surgery to post the medication request, please may we ask that patients adhere to the Government guidelines and wear a face covering and adhere to social distancing rules.
+If you do come into the surgery to collect your prescription, we ask that you, please, follow the Government guidelines and wear a face covering and adhere to social distancing rules.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.